michelegargiulo/Witchery-Companion/README.md

 - Implement a Progress System.
 Tracks what the player does (completes a brew, discovers a new recipe, levels up as werewolf or vampire) and fires an event.
 Also supports commands and unlocks pages in Patchouli book, if installed

 ### Future Plans
-- Add CraftTweaker integration for main recipe categories (Cauldron, Distillery, Kettle)
 - Add CraftTweaker integration for Brew of Sprouting, to specify valid trees to spawn
 - Finish JER Integration
 - Squishing all bugs
-- Tinkers Construct / Construct Armory integration (Armor traits or tools that can be used in place of Witchery ones) for modpacks where Tinkers is the only way to make tools and armors
+- Tinkers Construct / Construct Armory integration (Armor traits or tools that can be used in place of Witchery ones) for modpacks where Tinkers is the only way to make tools and armors, similar to what Tinkers Evolution does for some mods
-  - Death robes
-  - Vampire clothing
-  - Hunter clothing
-  - Withes robes
 - JEI Handlers for as many things as possible (Altar Power providers, Baba Yaga drops, etc.)
 - More Tweaks
   - Modify Rite/Curse strength, to fine-tune how much damage poppets take for the given Rite/Curse